harmony-one/h/progress/rikako-hatoya.md

+2025-08-13 Wed: Opened [PR](https://github.com/harmony-one/portfolio-manager/pull/41) for initializing token allowance at bot start.
+Also fixed replacement of placeholder values in marketState (lpPoolAPR and TVL) using on-chain values.

-2025-08-12 Tue: Look into trading fees optimization.
+2025-08-12 Tue: Started implementing trading fees optimization (token allowance).
 More look into iron condor.

 2025-08-11 Mon: Refactoring of bot.
 Replacing hardcoded values with functions to retrieve onchain data.